Witold Roter: Academic career

-In 1963 at the Wrocław University he defended his doctoral thesis "On certain properties of recursive and weak-recursive spaces" written under the supervision of Władysław Ślebodziński, and next, in 1974 he obtained his habilitation.
+In 1963 at the Wrocław University he defended his doctoral thesis "On certain properties of recursive and weak-recursive spaces" written under the supervision of Władysław Ślebodziński, and in 1974 he obtained his habilitation.
 He was awarded the title of professor of mathematical sciences in 1992.
 He was an employee of the Mathematical Institute of the University of Wrocław, where he was deputy director of the Mathematical Institute, vice-dean of the Faculty of Mathematics, Physics and Chemistry, and for many years he headed the Department of Geometry, and the Institute of Mathematics of the Wrocław University of Technology.

 In the years 1989–1991 he was the president of the Wrocław Branch of Polish Mathematical Society, and in the years 1996–2004 the president of the Scholarship Foundation of Wrocław Mathematicians.

 Contributions

 Andrzej Derdiński writes about his contribution to the development of differential geometry.
 Since 1961 he published more than 36 scientific papers.
 A summary of his most important works can be found in Mathematical Reviews and Zentralblatt fur Mathematik.